adampl2/CryptoSwap/README.md

 1. The Fontawesome icons did not render properly when wrapped in an anchor element.
 I fixed this by wrapping them in a button instead and utilising JavaScript to make sure each button leads to the correct source.

 2. The input field in the BTC/EUR convert section did not have a character limit, and did not inform the user that it must be a number & <= 21000000.
-Firstly, I have changed its type to <code>type="text"</code> which allowed me to specify max length using <code>maxlength="10" </code> attribute.
+Firstly, I have changed its type to `type="text"` which allowed me to specify max length using `maxlength="10"` attribute.
 Secondly, I added an *if* statement to the js file that informs the user that input must be a number and cannot be greater than 21000000.

 - - -